-One of the most significant ways in which cold weather can negatively impact risk on the farm is by increasing the chances of hypothermia and frostbite.
+One of the most significant ways in which cold weather can negatively impact risk on the farm is that it increases the chances of hypothermia and frostbite.

-These conditions occur when the body is unable to maintain a normal temperature, leading to a range of symptoms including numbness, tingling and loss of consciousness.
-Wind chill is an important factor to consider when planning outdoor work.
+These conditions occur when the body is unable to maintain a normal temperature, leading to a range of symptoms including numbness, tingling, and loss of consciousness.
+With this in mind, wind chill is an important factor to consider when planning outdoor work.

-The Occupational Safety and Health Administration (OSHA) has additional information on cold weather illnesses, Winter Weather: Plan.
-Equip.
-Train.
+The Occupational Safety and Health Administration (OSHA) has additional information on cold weather illnesses that will help you plan, equip, and train.

-Farmers and their workers should take steps to stay warm, such as wearing warm clothing, taking frequent breaks to warm up and stay dry.
-Adding layers of clothing gives options as you warm up and cool off while working.
+Farmers and their workers should take steps to stay warm, such as wearing warm clothing, taking frequent breaks to warm up, and staying dry.
+Adding layers of clothing gives options as both temperature and physical labor can impact how warm you feel while working.

 You lose a lot of heat through your head in extreme cold.
-Wear headgear that covers your head, ears and provides protection for your face like a jacket with a hood.
-If possible, wear a water-resistant coat and boots.
-Insulated and heated clothing, gloves, socks and boots are options to consider and will help protect from hypothermia and frostbite.
+Wear headgear that covers your head and ears and provides protection for your face.
+A quality jacket with a hood is worth the investment.
+If possible, wear water-resistant boots.
+Insulated and heated clothing, gloves, socks, and boots are options to consider and will help protect from hypothermia and frostbite.

 Another way in which cold weather can increase risk on the farm is by making it more difficult to operate equipment.
-Cold temperatures can cause equipment to be hard to start and ice plugs can form, thus making it difficult to operate equipment.
+Cold temperatures can make equipment hard to start and difficult to operate.

-In addition, farm equipment can become dangerous to operate during the winter in the ice and snow.
-Braking can become difficult, roads can be slick and traction can become sporadic.
+It may be tempting to work more quickly when the weather is cold so you can hurry back indoors, but pay close attention to how your equipment is managing weather conditions and practice patience as needed.
+Farm equipment can become dangerous to operate on ice and snow.
+Braking can become difficult, roads can be slick, and traction can become sporadic.
 Further, loads can become unbalanced quickly.

 Pre-plan trips with equipment and make sure the weather conditions allow for safe travel and operation.

-Copyright © 2014 - 2023 Farmer's Business Network, Inc. All rights Reserved.
-The sprout logo, “Farmers Business Network”, “FBN”, "Farmers First" and “FBN Direct” are trademarks or registered trademarks of Farmer's Business Network, Inc.
+© 2014 - 2023 Farmer's Business Network, Inc. All rights Reserved.
+The sprout logo, “Farmers Business Network”, “FBN”, "Farmers First", “FBN Direct”, "F2F", and "F2F Genetics Network" are trademarks, registered trademarks or service marks of Farmer's Business Network, Inc.